 President Of TrainSmart, Inc.

-Finding, vetting, evaluating, and hiring a learning and development company can be both stressful and arduous.
+Finding, vetting, evaluating, and hiring a training and development company can be both stressful and arduous.
 But, it doesn’t have to be.
 The key is having a formal process, knowing what questions to ask, and understanding how to evaluate the vendor’s work.

 The goal is to find a vendor/supplier/partner that you can trust.
 Trust to deliver a quality product.
 Trust me to advise you when the scope of the project doesn’t fit within the budget or timeframe.
 Trust that they’ll candidly share when they do not believe they are the best partner to deliver a particular solution.

 Over the past twenty years, we’ve worked with hundreds of companies.
 Surprisingly, the majority do not have a formal process to help guide them through the selection of a learning and development partner.
 The result is often starting and stops, extra work, altered timelines, frayed nerves, and frustrated stakeholders.

 It’s actually a four-step process that serves as a roadmap to help make the selection process strategic, smart, and as easy as it can be: